ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - Tests were made with sensor grabbed in hand for basic gestures and then whole device inside enclosure (indirect movement).
 - Slow and fast movement.
 - Checking edge angles to cause gimbal lock.
-- We used similar calibration method for magnetometer.
+- We used same calibration method for magnetometer.
 MotionCal is available for download here: https://www.pjrc.com/store/prop_shield.html Accelerometer and Gyro is not working here.
 - Tested with Adafruit app. https://adafruit.github.io/Adafruit_WebSerial_3DModelViewer/.
 Be aware of format how data must be send `Orientation: x,y,z` or `Quaternion: w,x,y,z`.

 ## Notes:
 ### General info:
 - Always include calibration code.
 - For tap/shake detection or simple tilting accelerometer is enough.
-- *We still didn't figure out how automatic magnetometer calibration routine should be done.*
-- *For some projects, especially 9-DOF with other things working on, 16 MHz Arduino UNO might not be sufficient.*
+- Arduino UNO R3 might not be sufficient in terms of performance and available memory. *Unless there is not much else going on there, eventually MPU6050 doesn't waste Arduino resources.*
 ### Gyroscope & timing:
 - **Gyroscope data integration requires matching with defined frequency and updating data when new measurement is available.
 Period.
 Interrupt-based delta time measurement yields better results than fixed timing.** *Unfortunately it requires extra effort on Arduino libraries which are very limited on this thing.
 Our projects never required such precision but ideally, use interrupts to immediately catch available gyroscope data.
 Secondly, measure delta t with internal timer instead of fixed period (don't lose time by rounding fractions!).
 Accelerometer doesn't need integration.*
-- **Integration problems can be easily spotted if we rotate by 90 degrees but the axis moves by different angle and error accumulates over time.** It integrates too much/few samples per second therefore error grows over time.
+- **Integration problems can be easily spotted if we rotate by 90 degrees but the axis moves by different angle and error accumulates over time.** Error grows over time because we integrate too much/few samples per second therefore.
-- **Drifting in gyroscope can be spotted if our axes move by some small angle over time without any movement.** Technically drift can't be avoided but we can marginalize it by proper callibration along with accelerometer compensation.
-Furthermore, including small threshold to avoid noise on still object really does its job.
+- **Drift in gyroscope can be spotted if our axes move by some small angle over time without any movement.** Technically drift can't be avoided but we can marginalize it by proper callibration along with accelerometer compensation.
+Furthermore, including a small threshold to avoid noise on still object really does its job.
 Eventually use Kalman filter.
+Magnetometer can be used for long-term compensation.
-- **Because of strict timing use millis() instead of delay().**
+- **Because of strict timing use millis() instead of delay() and micros() to compute delta time (to not lose fractions).**
 ### Units and conversion:
 - **Stick to quaternions in your code for calculations, eventually convert to euler angles at the end of computation to avoid gimbal lock.** *Quaternions are 4 dimensional (w, x, y, z) representations of 3 dimensional rotations and are less intuitive to read but are better for handling continuous movement.*
-- Whenever you mix libraries, **check what SI units they operate and what units are expected by your algorithm.** *Some device libraries return raw values, others return SI units by default.
+- Arduino libraries are inconsistent so whenever you mix libraries, **check what SI units they operate and what units are expected by your algorithm.** *Some device libraries return raw values, others return SI units by default.
 Usually it's a conversion between radians and degrees per second.*
 - To get SI unit we multiply raw value by its sensitivity.
+Usually done by library.
+### Magnetometer:
+- *To be honest, there is a huge misunderstanding on how magnetometer can be used for Arduino projects.
+The only scenario during our classes is requirement for common heading between at least two objects.
+It's used for navigation related projects which we don't do.
+Using it properly is difficult.*
+- *We still didn't figure out how automatic magnetometer calibration routine should be done so we use motioncal.*

 # Sensors usage:
 ## MPU-6050
 **We are using the commonly used MPU6050 library and DMP.
-For our classes this sensor is enough as we rarely need relative heading of 9-DOF systems.**
+For our classes this sensor is enough as we almost never need absolute heading of 9-DOF systems.**
 ### Calibration:
 Open the *MPU6050_2_raw_values_offsets* example.
 There are two ways to calibrate the sensor:
 - Use `CalibrateAccel` and `CalibrateGyro` to do that automatically.